-$$\max \{ \mathbb{1} [(D{\tau} + T{\tau}) \rho{\tau} \mu{C{\tau}} > P{C{\tau}}] \}{\tau=t}^{t} = 0 ,$$ so that these territories would not (yet) have adopted a Chamber, were it not for the Imperial tax.
+$$\max \{ \mathbb{1} [(D{\tau} + T{\tau}) \rho{\tau} \mu{C{\tau}} > P{C{\tau}}] \}{\tau=t}^{t} = 0,$$ so that these territories would not (yet) have adopted a Chamber, were it not for the Imperial tax.

 Table D.21, Panel B, shows the effect of fiscal centralization on the main outcomes of Section 5, employing the maximum Imperial tax contribution a territory has faced up to year t as an instrumental variable for the presence of a Chamber.
 Point estimates are highly significant, of the same sign but larger in magnitude than the corresponding OLS estimates (reported in Panel A for comparison).
-Note that we cannot estimate an IV analogue of the specification with time-varying effects (i.e., we cannot estimate a "Treated \times Decades Since" interaction), since the instrumental variable does not predict an exact date of adoption.
+Note that we cannot estimate an IV analogue of the specification with time-varying effects (i.e., we cannot estimate a "Treated $\times$ Decades Since" interaction), since the instrumental variable does not predict an exact date of adoption.

-1Importantly, Imperial tax levies were driven by external political developments, especially the rise of the Ottoman Empire, which affected most directly the eastern Habsburg lands.
+&lt;sup>1Importantly, Imperial tax levies were driven by external political developments, especially the rise of the Ottoman Empire, which affected most directly the eastern Habsburg lands.
 These territories are far from our area of analysis, and we exclude scattered minor Habsburg land holdings from our data for consistency.

 Instrument robustness Additionally, we explore the relevance of the instrument in robustness checks.
-One implication of the relevance assumption is that any instrumental variable derived from counterfactual shock paths should have less explanatory power over our treatment and outcomes than the realized shock path.
-We hence conduct randomization inference by repeating our main analyses with counterfactual Imperial tax requests.
+One implication of the relevance assumption is that any instrumental variable derived from counterfactual shock paths should have less explanatory power over our treatment than the realized shock path.
+We hence conduct randomization inference by repeating our first stage estimation with counterfactual Imperial tax requests.
 We hold fixed the size and order of taxation requests, and only consider the random timing of the shocks.
 We proceed in four steps.
-First, we randomly distribute Imperial tax requests between the years 1522 to 1740, drawing from the uniform distribution without replacement and preserving the order of requests.
+First, we randomly distribute Imperial tax requests between the years 1500 to 1740, drawing from the uniform distribution without replacement and preserving the order of requests.
 We then compute the instrument based on this shock path.
-Third, we compute the associated t-statistics for main regression coefficients in the analyses of interest.
-Finally, repeating these steps 1,000 times, we compute the fraction of times in which t-statistics from counterfactual shock assignments are larger than in the realized shock path.
-If there is signal in the realized instrumental variable, the t statistic of the associated regression should be larger than for those obtained with counterfactual instruments.
+Third, we compute the associated F-statistics for the first stage, based on the counterfactual instrument.
+Finally, repeating these steps 1,000 times, we compute the fraction of times in which F-statistics from the realized shock path are larger than those from counterfactual shock assignments.
+If there is signal in the realized instrumental variable, the F statistic of the associated first-stage regression should be larger than those obtained with counterfactual instruments.